BitBotFactory/MikaLendingBot/docs/configuration.rst

 ``outputCurrency`` this is the ticker of the coin which you would like the website to report your summary earnings in.

 - Default value: BTC
 - Acceptable values: BTC, USDT, Any coin with a direct Poloniex BTC trading pair (ex.
-DOGE, MAID, ETH)
+DOGE, MAID, ETH), Currencies that have a BTC exchange rate on blockchain.info (i.e. EUR, USD)
 - Will be a close estimate, due to unexpected market fluctuations, trade fees, and other unforseeable factors.

 lendingbot.html options